Skip to Content

 Common Use Cases For These Different Types of Tubes

-You will often see Nylon Tubes are used in more high-pressure applications like hydraulic lines and fuel lines, along with applications that can see lower temperatures.
+You will often see Nylon Tubes used in high-pressure applications such as hydraulic and fuel lines, as well as in applications that operate at lower temperatures.

-On the other hand, PU Tubes are found in tubing applications such as pneumatic tools, packaging systems, and even medical devices and have higher temperature tolerances as well.
-Another main reason here, is their excellent flexibility and bend radius properties, making them perfect for use in tight spaces and for a wide range of applications as a result.
+On the other hand, PU Tubes are used in applications such as pneumatic tools, packaging systems, and medical devices, and they have higher temperature tolerances.
+Another key reason is their excellent flexibility and bend radius, making them ideal for tight spaces and a wide range of applications.

 Material Characteristics